census-instrumentation/opencensus-website/content/index.md

 {{% sc_index2 %}}
 #### Who is behind OpenCensus?
 OpenCensus is being developed by a group of cloud providers, Application Performance Management vendors, and open source contributors.
-The project is hosted on GitHub and all work occurs there..
+The project is hosted on GitHub and all work occurs there.
 {{% /sc_index2 %}}

 {{% sc_index3 %}}